Shifatole/todolist/README.md

+# TODOLIST
-# todolist
+# JAVASCRIPT PROJECT
-A simple to do list with javascript, html and Css.
+## Made a simple to do list with javascript, html and Css.